Demand a Seat

-Moms Demand Action and Students Demand Action, part of Everytown for Gun Safety, is one of the largest grassroots advocacy and political volunteer networks in the country with highly engaged volunteers that have successfully changed the political calculus on gun safety.
+Together, Moms Demand Action and Students Demand Action, both part of Everytown for Gun Safety, make up one of the largest grassroots advocacy and political volunteer networks in the country with highly engaged volunteers that have successfully changed the political calculus on gun safety.

-Demand a Seat, launched in 2021, is a program of Everytown for Gun Safety Victory Fund, is training grassroots volunteers and gun violence survivors to take the next step in their advocacy efforts by running for office and working on campaigns to elect gun sense candidates.
+Demand a Seat, an Everytown for Gun Safety Victory Fund program launched in 2021, is training grassroots volunteers and gun violence survivors to take the next step in their advocacy by running for office and working on campaigns to elect Gun Sense Candidates.

 Demand a Seat is building a pipeline of gun safety candidates by providing opportunities for mentorship, networking and high quality educational training to encourage even more Moms Demand Action and Students Demand Action grassroots volunteers and gun violence survivors to run for office up and down the ballot.
-Since the launch of Demand a Seat, we have provided training to almost 400 volunteers and candidates for office.
+Since the launch of Demand a Seat, we have provided training to nearly 400 volunteers, survivors and candidates for office.

 How do I join?

 Demand a Seat is open to anyone who is interested in running for office as a Gun Sense Candidate, as well as anyone who is interested in working or volunteering for campaigns of Gun Sense Candidates.
 All Demand a Seat participants are required to volunteer with their chapters in order to be eligible for graduation from the program.